The Complete Tenant Screening Guide for Nigerian Landlords (2025)

 Making the Final Decision

-Weighing all factors objectively: Consider all information together—income verification results, employment stability, previous landlord references, guarantor strength, in-person impression, completeness of documentation, and how quickly applicant provided required documents.
-No single factor determines the decision; evaluate the complete picture.
+Weighing all factors objectively: Consider all information together—income verification results, employment stability, previous landlord references, guarantor strength, in-person impression, completeness of documentation, and how quickly the applicant provided required documents.
+No single factor determines the outcome; evaluate the full picture.

-Using a scoring system for multiple applicants: When comparing multiple applicants, a scoring rubric ensures objectivity.
+Using a scoring system for multiple applicants: When comparing multiple applicants, a scoring rubric removes guesswork and bias.
 Sample scoring system (100 points total):

 • Income verification (25 points): 25 = income >4× rent; 15 = income 3-4× rent; 5 = income 2-3× rent; 0 = income <2× rent